OceanDataTools/sealog-server/INSTALL.md

 Set the `IMAGE_PATH`, `CRUISE_PATH` and `LOWERING_PATH` locations in the `./config/path_constants.js` file to meet your specific installation requirements.
 These paths are where the framegrabber image files, cruise files and lowering files are located on the server.

-Set the `emailAddress`, `emailPassword`, `resetPasswordURL` locations in the `./config/email_constants.js` file to meet your specific installation requirements.
-The `emailAddress` and `emailPassword` are the email/password for the email address used when sending emails to users.
-Currently this must be a gmail-based email account.
-The `resetPasswordURL` most likely will not need to be changed unless running a higly customized version of Sealog.
+Set the `senderAddress`, `resetPasswordURL` locations in the `./config/email_constants.js` file to meet your specific installation requirements.
+The `resetPasswordURL` most likely only needs to have 'localhost' replaced with the servers hostname/IP unless running a higly customized version of Sealog.

+You will also need to uncomment the type of email integration used.
+By default email is disabled but the distribution file includes commented code blocks for gmail and mailgun integration.

 Create a secret JWT encryption key and save it to the `./config/secret.js` file.
 Create the key by running the following command:
 ```